theserverlessway/website/content/aws/cli/_index.md

 This makes it possible to do nearly all of your work from your terminal without the need to go to the AWS console, making you a lot more productive and your infrastructure more automated.

+Following is a brief introduction to some basics of the AWS CLI as well as more advanced options like the `--output` and especially the `--query` option.
+Those can be used very effictively to build more complex tooling.